-Motion and Title: Staff recommends motion to: A) Receive and file executed State Homeland Security Grant Program (SHSGP) agreement in the amount of \$111,725 for the period October 1, 2009 through April 30, 2012; and B) Approve a budget amendment of \$111,725 in the Emergency Management Fund to recognize the actual grant award.
+Motion and Title: Staff recommends motion to: A) Receive and File an executed grant agreement with The State of Florida, Division of Emergency Management, to receive State Homeland Security Grant Program (SHSGP) funding in the amount of \$95,245 to conduct planning, training and exercise activities in order to develop, and enhance emergency preparedness capabilities for the period of October 1, 2010 through April 30, 2013; and B) Approve a budget amendment of \$95,245 in the Emergency Management Fund to recognize the actual grant award.

-Summary: This is an annual grant from the State of Florida Division of Emergency Management to conduct planning, training and exercise activities in order to develop and enhance emergency preparedness capabilities.
-The grant consists of \$20,000 for Disability Planning, \$25,000 for a Functional Exercise, and \$66,725 for Post Disaster Redevelopment Planning.
-R2006-0401 gave authority to the County Administrator, or his designee, to execute these agreements on behalf of the Board of County Commissioners.
+Summary: This is an annual grant from the State of Florida, Division of Emergency Management, to conduct planning, training and exercise activities in order to develop, and enhance emergency preparedness capabilities.
+R-2006-0401 gave the authority to the County Administrator, or his designee, to execute these agreements on behalf of the Board of County Commissioners.
+Although the grant period began on October 1, 2010, the County received the executed agreement from the State in May of 2011.
 No County match is required.
 Countywide (GB)

-Background and Justification: The SHSGP provides funds to build capabilities at the State and local levels through planning, training, and exercise activities.
-SHSGP also supports the implementation of State homeland security strategies and key elements of the national preparedness architecture, including the National Preparedness Goal, the National Incident Management System and the National Response Plan.
+Background and Policy Issues: The SHSGP provides funds to build capabilities at the State and local levels through planning, training and exercise activities.
+SHSGP also supports the implementation of State Homeland Security strategies and key elements of the national preparedness architecture, including the National Preparedness Goal, the National Incident Management System and the National Response Plan.

-Attachments:
+Attachments